MicrosoftDocs/quantum-docs/articles/machines/noise-simulator.md

 ```output
 'text/plain': 'Mixed state on 1 qubits: [ [0.5000000000000001 + 0 i, 0.5000000000000001 + 0 i] [0.5000000000000001 + 0 i, 0.5000000000000001 + 0 i] ]'
 ```
+### Ideal noise model

-1. You can modify the noise model used in simulating Q# programs by using several functions in the `qsharp` package.
+You can modify the noise model used in simulating Q# programs by using several functions in the `qsharp` package.
 For example, to initialize the noise model to an ideal model (that is, with no noise), you can use `set_noise_model_by_name`.
 You can then access the noise model by using `get_noise_model`:

 ```python
 qsharp.set_noise_model_by_name('ideal')